qdrvm/kagome/docs/source/tutorials/transfer.md

 For this tutorial you can start single node network as follows:

-`kagome_validating --genesis config/localchain.json --keystore config/localkeystore.json -l ldb -e`
+`kagome_validating --genesis config/localchain.json --keystore config/localkeystore.json -l ldb`

 You should see the log messages notifying about produced and finalized the blocks.